-[TOC] ---------------------------------------------------------------------------------------------------- # About this section This section describes documentation source text writing and covers such topics as Markdown syntax, formatting examples and tricks.
-The templates and styling, as well as the documentation structuring, are discussed in the other sections.
-The complete Markdown guide is not provided here, so see [the original syntax description](https://daringfireball.net/projects/markdown/syntax) for more details. ---------------------------------------------------------------------------------------------------- # Example source texts This documentation is written solely using the **M2H** program and itself demonstrates the possible obtainable result.
-The source Markdown text files might be viewed using the "Source text" link ("</>") in the page title block...
-But not for this page.
-This page is generated in in two [color schemes](#themes) using [inclusion](#include_file_plugin), so the actual source text may be viewed only [here](parts/page_content.txt).
-The two versions of this page are: - [in the light color scheme](); - [in the dark color scheme](). ---------------------------------------------------------------------------------------------------- # Text effects
+[TOC] ---------------------------------------------------------------------------------------------------- # About this section This section describes content writing and covers such topics as Markdown syntax, formatting, and tricks.
+Templates, styling, and writing project structure are discussed in the other sections.
+A complete Markdown guide is not provided here, so see [the official Markdown site](https://daringfireball.net/projects/markdown/syntax) for more details. ---------------------------------------------------------------------------------------------------- # Example source texts This documentation is written entirely using **M2H** and demonstrates one possible result.
+The source Markdown text files can usually be viewed using the "Source text" link ("</>") in the page title block.
+This page is an exception: it is generated in two [color schemes](#themes) using [inclusion](#include_file_plugin), so the actual source text may be viewed only [here](parts/page_content.txt). !!! note This approach lets keep the documentation [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself){.external} but it causes the index entries to be repeated on the index page.
+This may look strange, but, on the other hand, it is probably the most logical behavior --- there are two pages with an index entry, so the index page should have links to them both.
+The two versions of this page are: - [in the light color scheme](#color_themes_list); - [in the dark color scheme](#color_themes_list). ---------------------------------------------------------------------------------------------------- # Text effects

 Text effect | Markdown/HTML syntax | Comments ---|---|:---: **bold** | `__bold__` or `**bold**` | | *italic* | `_italic_` or `*italic*` | | `in-line fragment` | `` `in-line fragment` `` | |